-Not only skirt, you can get pants’ hems to make this reversible belt too.
+Not only skirt, but you can also get pants’ hems to make this reversible belt too.
 Just join both hems to make them into 1 long strip and continue the rest of the sewing according to this tutorial.

-1. Denim / jeans dress, or any denim skirt, need only the bottom hem
+1. Denim/jeans dress, or any denim skirt, need only the bottom hem

 2. Seam ripper